OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaBitstringSensor.rst

     .. cpp:function:: OcaStatus GetBit(OcaUint16 bitNr, OcaUint8 &bit)

         Gets the value of the given bit.
-Return status indicates success or failure of the retrieval.

         This method has id ``5.2``.